vandanal187/1/Home.md

 ## Working with Tone.js

 To get started sequencing and synthesizing notes, take a look at a basic [arpeggiator walkthrough](Arpeggiator).
-Once you've completed that, you can [add a basic effect](Arpeggiator Effect) to your arpeggiator.

 ### Time

-Tone.Time is a feature which lets you think in terms of musical timing instead of seconds.
-Every method which takes time as an argument also accepts [Tone.Time](Time).
-The value of Tone.Time is relative to the current tempo of the Tone.Transport.
+Time in Tone.js lets you think in musical timing instead of seconds.
+Every method which takes time as an argument also accepts [Time](Time).
+The value of Time is relative to the current tempo of the Tone.Transport.

 ### Signals